3/12/2007

 Jen,

 Be open.
 Say how you feel and don't be afraid to ask questions.
-Keep in mind that your cousin-in-law may not have the answers.
-And that's Okay too.
-Just be real.
+Keep in mind that your

 Good luck,